russhughes/st7789_mpy/README.md

 - Drawing JPGs, including a SLOW mode to draw jpg's larger than available ram using the TJpgDec - Tiny JPEG Decompressor R0.01d. from http://elm-chan.org/fsw/tjpgd/00index.html
+- Drawing PNGs using the pngle library from https://github.com/kikuchan/pngle
 - Drawing and rotating Polygons and filled Polygons.
 - Tracking bounds
 - Support for st7735 displays